 What can I do to help reduce water pollution in Bowie?

 What we really need is to have eyes and ears in the community.
 If you see anything unnatural in or near a stream or a storm drain (e.g., oil, suds, strange colored water, dumping), please let us know.

-- Install a Rain Barrel - Buy and install a rain barrel through the Bowie Lions Club.
+- Install a Rain Barrel - rain barrels are available locally through the Bowie Lions Club, at h

 - Reduce Stormwater Pollution - Find out why there is stormwater pollution in Bowie and how you can minimize your contribution.

 - Plant native vegetation - Reduce the water and fertilizer requirements of your yard by shifting to native plants, shrubs, and grasses that are adapted to the local climate.